 About a month ago I began interacting with someone on Facebook to buy a secondhand Tuffo Muddy Buddy for our tiny puddle stomper.
 The price?
 Agreeable.
 The location?
-A public park before a HIB hike.
+A public park before a Hike It Baby gathering.
 “Meet me by my obnoxiously yellow car?
 You can’t miss me.
 If you’re running late for Welcome Circle, I’m the one with the full tattoo sleeve of mandalas.”

 I don’t blend in well.
 Sometimes by choice & sometimes by chance, my life & circumstance have led me to becoming the queen of being different.
 I have a lot of identities; woman, mother & wife, traveler & outdoor adventurer, deaf, artist & creative, zero waster & minimalist.
 As a product of these numerous labels, I feel incredibly authentic & free.
 I love the bubble I’ve created for myself within my home & amidst the relationships I’ve cultivated.
 However, I’m the first to admit that sometimes my personal choices aren’t the norm.
 And so I’m here to tell you tonight how to dare to be different.

 Know the Pros & the Cons

 If you’ve chosen an alternative lifestyle, you likely have a plethora of reasons for living the way you do.
 You’ve probably read all the research & it resonated with you in a way that forever changed the way you see the world.
 Maybe it was a slow rolling snowball, gaining momentum until suddenly you realize that you’ve become incredibly passionate about a cause you’ve always cared for.
 Maybe it was a sole moment which altered the way you decided to live your life in an instant.
 However you began, I’m sure you know all the positives about the lifestyle you’ve chosen to live.